-The following table summarizes the compensation we paid to our non-employee directors in 2013:
+The following table summarizes the compensation we paid to our non-employee directors in 2016:

 Option

 Name Awards (\$)(1)(2) Total (\$)

-Name Tommy Eng 37,436 37,436

-Chi-Ping Hsu 37,436 37,436

-James D. Kupec(3)
+Tommy Eng(3) 4,996 4,996

+Chi-Ping Hsu(4) 4,996 4,996

-Stephen L. Domenik 74,872 74,872
+Stephen L. Domenik 9,992 9,992

-Victor K. Lee 74,872 74,872
+Victor K. Lee(5) 9,992 9,992

 - (1) Option award amounts reflect the aggregate grant date fair value with respect to stock options granted to the non-employee directors, as determined pursuant to FASB ASC Topic 718.
-The assumptions used to calculate the aggregate grant date fair value of option awards are set forth in the notes to the audited consolidated financial statements included in our 2013 Annual Report on Form 10-K. These amounts do not reflect actual compensation earned or to be earned by our non-employee directors.
-Option award amounts consist of: options granted to Mr. Eng and Dr. Hsu on July 18, 2013 to purchase 20,000 shares each, with a grant date fair value of \$37,436 for each option; and options granted to Mr. Domenik and Mr. Lee on July 18, 2013, to purchase 40,000 shares each, with a grant date fair value of \$74,872 each. - (2) As of December 31, 2013, our non-employee directors held outstanding options to purchase the following number of shares of our common stock: Tommy Eng, 300,000; Chi-Ping Hsu, 220,000; Stephen L. Domenik, 180,000 and Victor K. Lee, 200,000. - (3) Mr. Kupec served on our board of directors through June 4, 2013.
+The assumptions used to calculate the aggregate grant date fair value of option awards are set forth in the notes to the audited consolidated financial statements included in our 2016 Annual Report on Form 10-K. These amounts do not reflect actual compensation earned or to be earned by our non-employee directors.
+Option award amounts consist of: options granted to Mr. Eng and Dr. Hsu on July 22, 2016 to purchase 2,000 shares each and options granted to Mr. Domenik on July 22, 2016, to purchase 4,000 shares. - (2) As of December 31, 2016, our non-employee directors held outstanding options to purchase the following number of shares of our common stock: Tommy Eng, 12,000; Chi-Ping Hsu, 12,000; and Stephen L. Domenik, 30,000. - (3) Mr. Eng resigned from our board of directors in April 2017. - (4) Mr. Hsu resigned from our board of directors in February 2017. - (5) Mr. Lee ceased to be a director in June 2016.

-In 2013, members of our board of directors did not receive any cash compensation for their service as directors.
-Pursuant to our 2010 Equity Incentive Plan (the "2010 Plan"), on July 18, 2013, we granted options to purchase 20,000 shares to each of Messrs.
-Eng, Hsu, Domenik and Lee at an exercise price of \$4.19 per share.
-These options yest in full on the first anniversary of the date of grant.
-The 2010 Plan permits the board of directors to establish by resolution the number of shares, up to a maximum of 40,000 each year for each non-employee director, to be covered by annual option grants or other awards to our non-employee directors for each year of service on our board.
-The awards will be granted at the first regular meeting of the board of directors following the date of each annual meeting of stockholders and vest in full on the first anniversary of the grant date, subject to continuous service during the period.
-Historically, the annual award to a director was an option to purchase 20,000 shares of common stock, and, in 2013, the board of directors determined that, although the 2010 Plan permits annual award grants of up to 40,000 shares, the annual award for service on the board of directors should continue to be an option to purchase 20,000 shares.
-The 2010 Plan also provides that each non-employee director shall be granted an award to acquire up to 120,000 shares upon his or her initial appointment or election to our board of directors, vesting over a four-year period at the rate of one fourth of the total number of shares each year, subject to the non-employee director's continuous service on the board, with the exercise price of the award equal to 100% of the fair market value of a share of common stock on the date that he becomes a director.
-The 2010 Plan also provides that each non-employee director shall be granted an award to purchase up to 20,000 shares for his or her role as chairperson of the Compensation and Audit Committees.
-Messrs.
-Domenik and Lee were chairmen of the Compensation and Audit Committees, respectively, in 2013, and, therefore, each was granted an additional option to purchase 20,000 shares for their service in this capacity.
-In the event of a merger, sale of substantially all of our assets or similar transaction, vesting of all director options would accelerate as to 100% of the unvested shares subject to the award.
-All awards to directors have a term of not longer than six years.
-The 2010 Plan also permits a disinterested majority of the board of directors, in its discretion, to authorize additional shares to be awarded or granted under stock options to committee chairs and other non-employee directors for extraordinary service on the board.
-The exercise price per share under each such discretionary option grant is equal to the fair market value of a share of our common stock on the date of grant on the principal trading market for our common stock at the time of grant, which is the NASDAQ Global Select Market, or the Nasdaq GM.
+Our Amended and Restated 2010 Equity Incentive Plan (the "Equity Plan") permits the board of directors to establish by resolution the number of shares, up to a maximum of 40,000 each year for each non-employee director, to be covered by annual option grants or other awards for each year of service on our board.
+The awards are to be granted at the first regular meeting of the board of directors following the date of each annual meeting of stockholders and vest in full on the first anniversary of the grant date, subject to continuous service during the period.
+The Equity Plan also provides that each non-employee director shall be granted an award to acquire up to 120,000 shares upon his or her initial appointment or election to our board of directors, vesting over a four-year period at the rate of one fourth of the total number of shares each year, subject to the non-employee director's continuous service on the board, with the exercise price of the award equal to 100% of the fair market value of a share of common stock on the date that he becomes a director.
+We did not elect any new directors in 2016.
+The Equity Plan also provides that each non-employee director shall be granted an award to purchase up to 20,000 shares for his or her role as chairperson of the Compensation and Audit Committees.
+The Equity Plan also permits a disinterested majority of the board of directors, in its discretion, to authorize additional shares to be awarded or granted under stock options to committee chairs and other non-employee directors for extraordinary service on the board.
+The board of directors did not exercise this discretion in 2016.
+The exercise price per share under each option grant is equal to the fair market, or the Nasdaq CM.
+In the event of a merger, sale of substantially all of our assets or similar transaction, vesting of all director options would accelerate as to